 The Low Fodmap Diet

 The low FODMAP diet is a way of eating designed to reduce symptoms of irritable bowel syndrome (IBS).
-It involves eliminating foods which are high in a specific type of short-chain carbohydrate known as a FODMAP.
+It involves eliminating foods that are high in a specific type of short-chain carbohydrate known as a FODMAP.

 They are suspected to cause digestive upset for some individuals, particularly those with IBS.